 If you add up the income from your State Pension, other pensions and jobs and together it goes over the personal tax allowance, then you will have to pay income tax.

-The personal allowance for the current tax year is £12,570.
+The personal allowance for the 2024/25 tax year is £12,570.
 Keep in mind that the allowance is reviewed for the start of each tax year.
-Tax rules can change and it’s up to you to make sure you pay the right tax.
+Laws and tax rules may change in the future.
+Your own circumstances and where you live in the UK will also have an impact on tax treatment.
+It’s up to you to make sure you pay the right tax.

 It isn’t automatically paid to you, once you reach State Pension age.
 You have to claim it from the government or let them know that you’re deferring your claim for a while.